AgrimPrasad/hyperledger-on-kubernetes/workshop-remote-peer/README.md

 ```

 * Edit the file `remote-peer/scripts/env-remote-peer.sh`.
 Update PEER_PREFIX to any name you choose.
 This will become
 the name of your peer on the network.
 Try to make this unique within the network - your alias would work.
-Example: PEER_PREFIX="michaelpeer"
+Example: PEER_PREFIX="agrim"
 * Don't change anything else.

 TIP: You'll be using the peer prefix you set above in many places.
 It will make your life easier
-if you do a search/replace in this README, replacing all 'michaelpeer' with your prefix.
+if you do a search/replace in this README, replacing all 'agrim' with your prefix.
 That way you can copy/paste
 the commands I provide below instead of having to edit them.

 ### Step 4: Register Fabric identities with the Fabric certificate authority